 - Messages submitted to University Communications that receive approval from the NU President’s Office, the UNO Office of the Chancellor, or offices led by a UNO Vice Chancellor.

 The use of university information systems, including email, is subject to the NU Executive Memorandum 16.

 Individuals maintain the right to unsubscribe or have their names removed from mailing lists that they deem as no longer relevant to them.

 Reason for Policy

 This policy is to protect UNO and its faculty, staff and students from violating anti-spam email and messaging laws and align the campus with best practices in email promotion and marketing.
 This policy also works to remove unsolicited emails sent internally and through the Nebraska system of campuses and externally to the UNO community.

 Violations may result in loss of email access.
-Reporting violations and or governance should be directed to the Digital Communications Executive Committee via the Digital Communications Team.
+Reporting violations and or governance should be directed to the Digital Communications Executive Committee via University Communications.